oBaldon/spawn-pixelmon/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
 If you'd like to improve biome handling, tag expansions, or performance, feel free to open an issue or PR.

+### Suggested Improvements

+Here are a few ideas to help improve the project:

+- 📦 **Refactor File and Class Names**: Ensure file and class names follow consistent naming conventions and better reflect their responsibilities (e.g., rename `final_tags.py` to something more descriptive like `tag_merger.py`).
+- 🧪 **Add Tests**: Implement automated tests for core functions such as tag expansion, biome parsing, and spawn merging to ensure correctness.
+- 📝 **Log Review**: Improve or expand logging to help debug biome mismatches and verify that the final spawn table is complete and accurate.
+- 📊 **Validate Final Table Output**: Add validation logic to check for missing or duplicated Pokémon entries in the final spawn table.
+- 📁 **Folder Structure**: Consider organizing the `parser` folder into submodules (e.g., `loaders/`, `transformers/`, `exporters/`) for better modularity.

+Feel free to suggest additional features, improvements, or bug fixes via Issues or PRs.

 ## 📄 License